MicrosoftDocs/memdocs/memdocs/intune/apps/apps-win32-supersedence.md

 | App   update | IT admin wants to update an app   with a newer version of the same app. | The installer of the newer   version of the app (the superseding app) will automatically update the older   version of the app to the newer version. | Since the installer will   complete the updating, it is not necessary to send down an uninstall command   to the older version.
 Hence, the Uninstall previous version is toggled off. |
 | App   replacement | IT admin wants to replace an app   with an entirely different app. | The superseded app will be   uninstalled and the superseding app will be installed.
 Both install and   uninstall will be based on IT Pro’s defined install/uninstall command line. | Since the two apps are different,   the admin can turn the Uninstall previous version toggle on to uninstall the   older app from the device. |

-### Understand in-place app update verse supersedence app update
+### Understand in-place app update versus supersedence app update

 In the following scenarios, you should review app detection rules after performing either type of the following updates.